hofjs/hof/README.md

 * **Binding of properties and events is solved differently depending upon framework** and it is worked with attributes deviating from the regular HTML element attributes, e.g. prefix "on".

 In addition, **popular frameworks have significant limitations in terms of state management and binding capabilities**:
-* **Missing simple state tracking**: If a state variable persons is used and a person is added, the frameworks usually require a new object to be assigned, e.g. persons = [...persons, newPerson].
+* **Missing simple observability**: If a state variable persons is used and a person is added, the frameworks usually require a new object to be assigned, e.g. persons = [...persons, newPerson].
 This is inefficient, cumbersome and error-prone.
-* Also, **changes in deep object structures must be manually accounted for by the developer**, since the state tracking of modern frameworks does not register a change to person.address.name=newName, i.e., there is no rerendering of the components referencing the name property as well (not even a full rendering).
+* Also, **changes in deep object structures must be manually accounted for by the developer**, since the observability supported by modern frameworks does not register a change to person.address.name=newName, i.e., there is no rerendering of the components referencing the name property as well (not even a full rendering).
 This limitation applies even to modern transpiler approaches.
 * Also, **no simple JS code can be written if stateful components are to be implemented**, since special constructs like useState() are needed for this.
 The latter is only addressed by transpiler approaches, but does not allow pure JS development, but always requires a transpiler.
 * Also, **some approaches require a Virtual DOM**, which can also bring performance disadvantages compared to an optimized implementation with direct DOM access.